-We determined the Withlacoochee and upper Santa Fe River subbasins have the potential for future reoccupation by the species, provided that stressors are managed and mitigated.
-These specific areas encompass the minimum area of the species' historical range within the proposed critical habitat designation, while still providing ecological diversity so that the species has the ability to evolve and adapt over time (representation) to ensure that the species has an adequate level of redundancy to guard against future catastrophic events.
+We determined the Withlacoochee and upper Santa Fe River sub-basins have the potential for future reoccupation by the species, provided that stressors are managed and mitigated.
+These specific areas encompass the minimum area of the species' historical range within the critical habitat designation, while still providing ecological diversity so that the species has the ability to evolve and adapt over time (representation) to ensure that the species has an adequate level of redundancy to guard against future catastrophic events.
 These areas also represent the stream reaches within the historical range with the best potential for recovery of the species due to their current conditions and likely suitability for reintroductions.
-Accordingly, we propose to designate one unoccupied unit in the upper Santa Fe River and one unoccupied unit in the Withlacoochee River.
-As described below in the individual unit descriptions, each unit contains one or more of the physical or biological features and are reasonably certain to contribute to the conservation of the species.
+Accordingly, we are designating one unoccupied unit in the upper Santa Fe River and one unoccupied unit in the Withlacoochee River.
+As described below in the individual unit descriptions, each unit contains one or more of the physical or biological features and is reasonably certain to contribute to the conservation of the species.

-General Information on the Maps of the Proposed Critical Habitat Designation the criteria explained below.
+General Information on the Maps of the Critical Habitat Designation

+The critical habitat streams were mapped with USGS National Hydrography Dataset GIS data.
+The high-resolution 1:24,000 flowlines were used to delineate the upstream and downstream boundaries of the critical habitat units and to calculate river kilometers and miles, according to the criteria explained below.
 The downstream boundary of a unit is the confluence of a named tributary stream or spring, below the farthest downstream occurrence record.
 The upstream boundary is the confluence of the first major tributary, road-crossing bridge, or a permanent barrier to fish passage above the farthest upstream occurrence record.
 The confluence of a large tributary typically marks a significant change in the size of the stream and is a logical and recognizable upstream terminus.
 Likewise, a dam or other barrier to fish passage marks the upstream extent to which mussels may disperse via their fish hosts.
 In the unit descriptions, distances between landmarks marking the upstream or downstream extent of a stream segment are given in river kilometers (km) and equivalent miles (mi), as measured tracing the course of the stream, not straight-line distance.